vitejs/vite/docs/guide/ssr.md

 To ship an SSR project for production, we need to:

 1. Produce a client build as normal;
-2. Produce an SSR build, which can be directly loaded via `import()` so that we don't have to go through Vite's `ssrLoadModule` or `runtime.executeEntrypoint`;
+2. Produce an SSR build, which can be directly loaded via `import()` so that we don't have to go through Vite's `ssrLoadModule`;

 Our scripts in `package.json` will look like this: